What is the aldenmodelproject.com?

 Where did this model information come from?

 The easiest way is to put the model number in the title of the listing (i.e. “975”).
 If the model number is included in the listing, the listing should appear on the site in under an hour.
-The ebay listing information is automatically updated so it should be current date.
+The eBay listing information is automatically updated so it should be current.
 I review the automated listing classification regularly and correct issues when found.
 I also might remove listings where the pair is in very poor shape.
+Or if the main photo includes your feet in the shoes.
+Don’t do that.

-Ebay listing data is what I have.
-I don’t know how many models Alden has produced but it’s likely north of 3000, so documenting all of them would be an effort.
+EBay listing data is what I have.
+I don’t know how many models Alden has produced but it’s likely north of 10,000, so documenting all of them would be an effort.
 Alden of San Diego, Alden Army, and Alden StyleForum thread are great resources for finding information about models.

 How accurate is the information?